St Blazey A.F.C.: History

 The club was formed in 1896 as a Junior club, by Dr. E.S.S.
 Davis, a member of the Cornwall County Football Association.
 St Blazey won the Eastern Divisional Cup, Junior Cup, and Bodmin & District League Cup in 1909 and 1910 before it attained Senior status later that year.
 The club reached the final of the Cornwall Senior Cup twice in the early 1930s, finishing as runners-up on both occasions before winning the competition for the first time in 1936, along with the Cornwall Charity Cup, and Herald Cup to become the first club to win all three trophies in one season.
 St Blazey were a founder member of the South Western League in 1951, a league which they won thirteen times, including the 2001–02 season when they suffered no league defeats en route to winning the trophy.
 The club achieved thirty-three victories, and three draws from thirty-six league matches that season, earning 102 points.

 St Blazey entered the FA Cup for the first time in 1950, where they were eliminated in the Preliminary Round to Ilfracombe Town.
 The club's best season in the competition came in 1998 when they reached the Fourth Qualifying Round against Camberley Town, falling agonisingly short of the First Round.
-The club competed in the FA Trophy for the first time in 1969.<refcompetition came as recently as 2003 when they reached the Fifth Round before being eliminated by A.F.C.
-Sudbury, who would finish as runners-up that year.
+The club competed in the FA Trophy for the first time in 1969.
+Their best season in the competition came a year later when they took Bromsgrove Rovers to a First Round replay, having progressed through three Qualifying Rounds.